Choose these unexpected summer colors for a fresh recharge

 Mauve and black: This color combination was so popular during the 1980s.
 Today, instead of looking dated and tired, the combination can look modern and fresh, especially paired with soft neutral tones like cream and white.

-Red and orange: When you think of these colors you may think of fall, but they can be just as fun for summer.
-Looking for some contrast colors?
+Red and orange: When you think of these colors, you may think of fall, but they can be just as fun for summer.
+Looking for contrast colors?
 Consider pairing with a lime or deep mustard yellow.

 Local journalism is essential.